LIFEHUBBER

 What appears notable

-Based on the official materials, what readers may want to notice is the model's focus on difficult Mandarin, English, dialect, code-switching, lyric, noisy, and multi-speaker scenarios, plus a runnable local demo and API path.
+The official materials are useful for checking the model's focus on difficult Mandarin, English, dialect, code-switching, lyric, noisy, and multi-speaker scenarios, plus a runnable local demo and API path.

 Before using